https://jacksonandfrank.com/blog/how-to-hire-contractors-in-belgium

 Contractors in Belgium handle their own taxes and social security contributions.
 However, employers still need to be aware of their responsibilities when working with contractors.

-• Income Tax: Employers generally do not withhold taxes for independent contractors.
+• Income tax: Employers generally do not withhold taxes for independent contractors.
 Contractors are required to pay their own income taxes based on the earnings they declare.
 However, foreign contractors who spend significant time in Belgium may become subject to Belgian tax laws, and in certain cases, the hiring company may need to report payments made to foreign contractors to the Belgian tax authorities.

-• Social Security Contributions: Belgian contractors pay into the local social security system RSZ/ONSS.
+• Social security contributions: Belgian contractors pay into the local social security system RSZ/ONSS.
 Contractors from the EU can continue to contribute in their home country under the EU coordination rules, while non-EU contractors may need to pay into the Belgian system unless covered by a bilateral agreement.

 Employers need to stay compliant to avoid fines or additional costs later on.